conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

     tools.build:exelinkflags=['-fsanitize=address']

 The Conan client is not capable to deduce the necessary flags from the settings and apply them during the build process.
-It's necessary to pass those expected sanitizer flags according to the setting ``compiler.sanitizer`` value.
+It's necessary to pass those expected sanitizer flags according to the setting ``compiler.sanitizer`` value as part of the compiler flags.

 Building Examples Using Sanitizers
 ----------------------------------